LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 The equivalent fields needed for messaging are ‘LivePerson Msg SDK Field’ and ‘LivePerson Msg API Field’.

-The complete structure of the data in the “WebApp SDK” and “Engagement History API” is described in their own documents which update all the time and you can find through the Connection Panel on your LiveEngage Account, or in our Developer Community located at[ ](https://developers.liveperson.com/index.html)[https://developers.liveperson.com/index.html](https://developers.liveperson.com/index.html "https://developers.liveperson.com/index.html").
+The complete structure of the data in the “WebApp SDK” and “Engagement History API” is described in their own documents which update all the time and you can find through the Connection Panel on your LiveEngage Account, or in our [Developers' Community](https://developers.liveperson.com/index.html).

 ### **Survey questions (pre-chat, post-chat, agent)**